 6) What is your solution to Screen Time and Connecting with your child or teen?

 “I told a parent the other day that to pull your child off the phone, they (both parent and child) need to learn COMPASSION for others.
 Screen time is about self.
 When we move away from ourselves and focus on helping others, then our focus is off us and on the greater community.
 Go into your community and help someone.
 And then do it again.
 Soon you will be too busy to be in front of a screen.
 Same advice to the parents of teens.
 Do things together and serve others.
+Lift others up together.
 Accomplishing things together brings great connection.”

 Jeni has a heart for others and creating this book is only her beginning for supporting positive change in our world, one conversation at time, one person at a time, and one book at a time.